stevemaddock/jogl/docs/appendixA.md

 Click on the three horizontal dots next to `JAVA PROJECTS` and select Configure Classpath.
 Select the Libraries option.
 Click on '+ Add Library...'.

-Navigate to wherever you put the jar files for JOGL (e.g. in C:\jog25\jar).
-Select gluegen-rt.jar, gluegen-rt-natives-windows-amd64.jar, jogl-all.jar, jogl-all-natives-windows-amd64.jar.
+Navigate to wherever you put the jar files for JOGL (e.g. in C:\jog26).
+Select jogamp-fat.jar.

 Then click on 'Apply Settings'.